Illusionsp/multimodal_rag/README.md

-# ReportIQ

-**A production-ready multimodal RAG assistant for PDF reports.**

-ReportIQ turns dense PDFs — financial reports, board decks, procurement statements — into a chat interface.
+**A production-ready multimodal RAG assistant for PDF reports.** it turns dense PDFs — financial reports, board decks, procurement statements — into a chat interface.
 Upload a document with complex tables, charts, and scanned pages, and get instant, hallucination-resistant answers with exact source citations.
 Built entirely on free/open-source components.